oitzujoey/duck-lisp/README.md

 A simple scripting language for Hidey-Chess and similar projects.

 Duck-lisp is your typical hobby lisp with one or two twists.
 I started this project before I knew what lisp was, choosing the syntax solely for parsability, so variable declaration has a bit of a JavaScript-like feel.
 Macros are also a little weird since the language is split into separate runtime and compile-time environments.
-Also, parentheses are optional.
+Parentheses are optional.

 ## Features